Last Updated on November 3, 2022

-No Floral Foam?
-Try Using A Floral Pillow
+Designing Without Using Floral Foam?
+Try Using A Floral Pillow Instead.

-I recently was asked how I would design a floral arrangement without using floral foam.
+I was recently asked how to design a floral arrangement without floral foam.
 I answered that a floral pillow would be my go-to choice, either using chicken wire or a lightweight plastic cage.

 The floral pillow is not a new design mechanic.
 Chicken wire floral pillows were used long before floral foam was introduced in the early 1950s.